top of page

 What happens in the brain following the use of recreational drugs?

-This article was written by our trainer Maria Vittoria Zulli The brain and neurotransmitters The brain is composed of billions of cells called neurons, which are organised into circuits and networks that work together to coordinate and perform specific functions.
+The brain and neurotransmitters The brain is composed of billions of cells called neurons, which are organised into circuits and networks that work together to coordinate and perform specific functions.
 Each neuron acts as a switch, regulating the flow of information in the brain.
-To communicate, neurons release neurotransmitters (chemical messengers) which are passed from neuron to neuron among different parts of t
+To communicate, neurons release neurotransmitters (chemical messengers) which are passed from neuron to neuron among different parts of the brain, spinal cord, and peripheral nervous system.
+These n

 Apr 3, 20235 min read